PDConSec/vsc-print/README.md

 Print-jobs are rendered as styled HTML and served from an embedded webserver.
 Your local web browser is launched to load the print-job and give you printing options like paper size, page orientation and margin size.

-So if you have a local browser that can print, and VS Code can launch it, you're in business.
+So if you have a local browser that can print, and VS Code can launch it, you can print.

 ## Source code